tsaqibfs/sdl-port/readme.txt

 and generally it will take a lot of effort to port OpenGL application to GL ES.

+SDL2
+====

+To use SDL2, specify LibSdlVersion=2 inside AndroidAppSettings.cfg.

+SDL2 currently supports only these options from AndroidAppSettings.cfg:

+	AppName
+	AppFullName
+	AppVersionCode
+	AppVersionName
+	AppDataDownloadUrl
+	ResetSdlConfigForThisVersion
+	DeleteFilesOnUpgrade
+	MultiABI
+	CompiledLibraries
+	CustomBuildScript
+	AppCflags
+	AppCppflags
+	AppLdflags
+	AppOverlapsSystemHeaders
+	AppSubdirsBuild
+	AppBuildExclude
+	AppCmdline

+SDL2 does not support overlay screen buttons, you will need to draw and handle touch controls inside your own code.

+Note that the library names for SDL2 are uppercase: SDL2 SDL2_image SDL2_mixer SDL2_ttf,
+whereass for SDL 1.2 library names are lowercase: sdl-1.2 sdl_image sdl_mixer sdl_ttf.

+Other libraries like Boost and OpenSSL are fully supported when SDL2 is used.

+SDL2 will not show download/unzip progess to the user, you can use https:// links inside AppDataDownloadUrl, but it will appear that the app is frozen on first start.

+By default, SDL2 does not lock screen orientation and cha switch between portrait and landscape, to lock screen orientation, call this code before calling SDL_CreateWindow():

+	SDL_SetHint(SDL_HINT_ORIENTATIONS, "LandscapeRight LandscapeLeft");

+SDL2 will generate additional mouse events for touchscreen and touch events for mouse, to disable this you need to call:

+	SDL_SetHint(SDL_HINT_TOUCH_MOUSE_EVENTS, "0");
+	SDL_SetHint(SDL_HINT_MOUSE_TOUCH_EVENTS, "0");

+SDL2 will not terminate the app process and will not unload shared libraries when your main() / SDL_main() function returns, when the app is launched again your main() will be called again without clearing global and static variables.
+To prevent this, call exit() or _exit() instead of returning from main().

+SDL2 by default does not allow internet access in the AndroidManifest.xml, to fix this copy the patch file to your app directory and run changeAppSettings.sh:

+	cp project/jni/application/supertux/project.diff cp project/jni/application/src/project.diff

+SDL2 does not support notch or display cutout.
+SDL_GetDisplayBounds() / SDL_GetDisplayUsableBounds() / SDL_GetDisplayMode() / SDL_GetCurrentDisplayMode()
+will report the screen size including the cutout, however it's not possible to draw inside the cutout area, so you should use the size returned by SDL_GetWindowSize() and by SDL_WINDOWEVENT_RESIZED event, and you should use fullscreen window mode.

 Licensing issues when using gradle
 ==================================